jkbest2/posdefecology.net/content/post/2020-01-28-qerm-website-prep.md

 If you would like to learn more before class, you can go through the *Summer of `blogdown`* slides linked above, or check out the [`blogdown` book](https://bookdown.org/yihui/blogdown/).

-Please email me at [jkbest@uw.edu](mailto:jkbest@uw.edu) if you run into difficulty with these instructions.